The 25 Articles Of Religion - Methodist

 Supper.

-The Supper of the Lord is not only a sign of the love that
+The Supper of the Lord is not only a sign of the love that Christians

-likewise the cup of blessing is a partaking of the blood of Christ.
+cup of blessing is a partaking of the blood of Christ.

-Transubstantiation, or the change of the substance of bread and
+Transubstantiation, or the change of the

-wine in the supper of the Lord, cannot be proved by holy writ; but
+substance of bread and wine in the supper of the Lord, cannot be proved

-is repugnant to the plain words of Scripture, overthroweth the
+by holy writ; but is repugnant to the plain words of Scripture,

-nature of a sacrament, and hath given occasion to many
+overthroweth the nature of a sacrament, and hath given occasion to many

 superstitions.

-The body of Christ is given, taken, and eaten in the supper, only
+The body of Christ is given, taken, and eaten

-after an heavenly and spiritual manner.
-And the mean whereby
+in the supper, only after an heavenly and spiritual manner.
+And

-The sacrament of the Lord's supper was not by Christ's ordinance
+The sacrament of the Lord's supper was not by

-reserved, carried about, lifted up, or worshipped.
+Christ's ordinance reserved, carried about, lifted up, or worshipped.

 XIX.
 Of both Kinds.

-The cup of the Lord is not to be denied to the lay-people; for both
+The cup of the Lord is not to be denied to the lay-people; for both the

-commandment, ought to be ministered to all Christians alike.
+ought to be ministered to all Christians alike.

 XX.
-Of the One Oblation
+Of the One Oblation of

-of Christ, finished upon the Cross.
+Christ, finished upon the Cross.

 The offering of Christ once made, is that perfect redemption,